Wildlife Disaster Rescue and Recovery

 Joeys should be wrapped in a towel and kept warm, dark and quiet.

 Joeys will require warmth.
-Wrap in a towel and place in a box somewhere warm, dark and quiet and contact your local rescue group ASAP.
+Wrap in a towel and place in a box with towels somewhere warm, dark and quiet and contact your local rescue group ASAP.

 Never take a joey from a mother that is still alive but injured, wrap mum with bub in the pouch, place in a container and keep warm, dark and quiet.
 Take them to your local vet or contact your local group.